tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 - *Europarl.en-fr.en*, *Europarl.en-fr.fr* from the <https://opus.nlpl.eu/download.php?f=Europarl/v8/moses/en-fr.txt.zip>
 - *Tatoeba.en-it.en*, *Tatoeba.en-it.it* from the <https://opus.nlpl.eu/download.php?f=Tatoeba/v2023-04-12/moses/en-it.txt.zip>

 ### Step 0_1 - Only for the datasets used in the sentence similarity detection task.
-Text examples are converted to the two-column format - the label (the same label for the similar sentences) and the sentence.
+Text examples are converted to the two-column format - the similar sentence ID (the same ID for the similar sentences) and the sentence.

 To perform this step run the script *0_1_Preprocess_similar_sentences.sh*